ROCm/instinct-docs/docs/data-science/ROCmDS-Blogs.md

 # ROCm-DS Blogs

-This page contains a list of blog posts related to ROCm-DS and its individual components.
+This page contains a list of blog posts related to the AMD ROCm™ Data Science Toolkit (ROCm-DS) and its individual components.
 Please see the [ROCm Blogs page](https://rocm.blogs.amd.com/) for blogs related to all AMD and ROCm™ products.

 :::::{dropdown} ROCm-DS Blogs
 :open: